 - Structure your CV logically (see example below).

 - Only use white A4 paper with black print.

-- Always check the spelling and grammar.
+- Closely proof-read, checking spelling and grammar.

-- Remember to use spacing well as this helps.
+- Remember to use spacing.

 - Consider the font.
 Arial is one of the clearest.
 Courier and Comic Sans are some of the worst.

 Make sure your CV contains enough energy and information to generate a reader's interest, without it becoming too wordy, or too long.
 Be positive and represent ALL your relevant skills and experience, consistently focusing on achievements.